-BUT - the sugar content of the juice tells you the maximum theoretical alcohol yield if you ferment through to complete dryness.
+The sugar content of the juice tells you the maximum theoretical alcohol yield if you ferment through to complete dryness.
 In practice, you will always come a little short of the theoretical maximum.
 Here's why:

-- there will always be a little unfermented sugar left in the end product (good!)
+- There will always be a little unfermented sugar left in the end product (good!).

-- fruit juices are complex and contain many types of sugar.
+- Fruit juices are complex and contain many types of sugar.
 Most are fermentable but a few are not.

-- alcoholic fermentation is not a simple sugar to alcohol conversion.
-It also produces smaller quantities of aldehydes, ketones, esters, etc. (good - they add to the flavour and aroma!)
+- Alcoholic fermentation is not a simple sugar to alcohol conversion.
+It also produces smaller quantities of aldehydes, ketones, esters, etc. (good: They add to the flavour and aroma!)

 The good news is, I have done the research for you and created the only calculator chart you will ever need as an amateur brewer or winemaker.
-The calculator relates sugar content to the practical, achievable Alcohol by Volume, using a typical general purpose wine or beer yeast and working within normal parameters.
+The calculator relates sugar content to the practical, achievable Alcohol by Volume, using a typical general-purpose wine or beer yeast and working within normal parameters.
 Here it is: